7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 A sturdy choice booster for transparent boost.

 TC Electronic is one of the top brands for offering quality tools for musicians, and this booster pedal is no exception.
-Besides featuring durable construction, you get a clean boost at an impressively low price.
+Besides featuring durable construction, you get clean gain at an impressively low price.

 The TC Electronic Rush is a straightforward boost pedal that comes in a very durable enclosure, with a bit of a vintage flair to it.
 We put it into our signal chain while using our Fender Strat guitar and Twin Reverb amp to test it out.